What do Bowler hat lights & egg shaped baths have in common? They both feature in my plans for our ensuite bathroom makeover!

 Old and New

-I keep meaning to paint it and have settled on the same lovely, warm Farrow and Ball grey that I’ve used in other parts of the house but, asides from that, my boy and I are undecided whether to go down the traditional route — which would probably be more inkeeping with the period of our property — or super modern.
+I keep meaning to paint it and have settled on the same lovely, warm Farrow and Ball grey that I’ve used in other parts of the house.
+But, asides from that, my boy and I are undecided.
+Should we go down the traditional route?
+Which would probably be more inkeeping with the period of our property.
+Or super modern.

 Personally, I’m a big fan of super-modern in an old property – assuming it’s done well!